Wanderkind/wanderkind.github.io/README.md

 ### A portfolio webpage

-##### Into methods of translating the ambiguities of man and nature into the language of numbers and logic.
+##### Into methods of translating the ambiguities of man and nature to the language of numbers and logic.

 <br>